lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 Now let's build and test the app on our Linux development machine.
 (We'll run it on PinePhone later)

-# Build and Test Wayland App
+# Build and Test Wayland App on Linux

 Now that we have created a [simple Wayland app](https://github.com/lupyuen/pinephone-mir/blob/master/egl.c) that renders OpenGL graphics...
 Let's build it!